weixu365/serverless-scriptable-plugin/README.md

 What's the plugins for?
 ------------------------
-This plugin add script support to Serverless 1.0 which enables you to customize Serverless behavior without writing a plugin.
+This plugin allows you to write scripts to customize Serverless behavior for Serverless 1.x and upper

-It allows you to run nodejs script in any build stage.
+It also supports running node.js scripts in any build stage.

 Quick Start